BernabePosadas/OkuhanaHanakov2/README.md

 ## Bot Capabilites

 1) Danbooru/Safebooru Random Image Fetcher
   Randomly sends a Danbooru post link.
-Currently the search tags are predefined to implement a similar to a [Gal*Gun](https://en.wikipedia.org/wiki/Gal_Gun) shooting game where the bullets are the the tags we love and cause the receiver to die(or just feel delighted with the picture).
+Commands that are tagged as `predefined` are commands to implement a game for my friends similar to a [Gal*Gun](https://en.wikipedia.org/wiki/Gal_Gun) shooting game where the bullets are the the tags we love and cause the receiver to die(or just feel delighted with the picture). `predefined` commands are not set to be served outside our friend circle.
   - Commands Associating to "Danbooru/Safebooru Random Image Fetcher"
-    - `!killmark` - makes the bot send random post from danbooru to my friend [Mark](https://web.facebook.com/MinaseAoi1) from his tag pool.
+    - `!killmark` - makes the bot send random post from danbooru to my friend [Mark](https://web.facebook.com/MinaseAoi1) from his tag pool. `prediefined`
-    - `!killivan` -  makes the bot send random post from danbooru to my friend [Ivan](https://web.facebook.com/johnivan.demesa) from his tag pool.
+    - `!killivan` -  makes the bot send random post from danbooru to my friend [Ivan](https://web.facebook.com/johnivan.demesa) from his tag pool. `prediefined`
-    - `!killmaster` - makes the bot send random post from danbooru to me from my tag pool.
+    - `!killmaster` - makes the bot send random post from danbooru to me from my tag pool. `prediefined`
-    - `!omakaseshot` - makes the bot randomly send either me, Ivan, Mark or all of us.
+    - `!omakaseshot` - makes the bot randomly send either me, Ivan, Mark, all of us, or send a random `kafuu_chino` image. `prediefined`
+    - `!danbooru <query>` - search random image based on the tag `<query>` given .(Currently has restriction of maximum of 2 tags).
+    - `!safebooru <query>` - same as `!danbooru` but with no R18 content(based on danbooru R18 standards) and available on non NSFW text channel.

 2) YouTube Music Player
    Similar to already developed discord music player, the bot is capable of playing YouTube audio given a link.
 Alternatively there is a implementation for bot to search in YT given the video title.
 Backbone code used for this feature is from the [blog](https://gabrieltanner.org/blog/dicord-music-bot) of Tanner Gabriel.